The Pines picnic area

 Parking

-• Parking is available at The Pines picnic area, including several designated disabled spots.
+• Parking is available in a roadbase carpark at The Pines picnic area, including 1 accessible parking spot.

 • Mini-bus parking is available.